rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 #### The `apachectl` command

-The `apachectl` is the server control interface for Apache `httpd` server.
+The `apachectl` is the server control interface for the Apache `httpd` server.

-It is a very usefull command with the `-t` or `configtest` witch run a configuration file syntax test.
+It is a very useful command with the `-t` or `configtest`, which runs a configuration file syntax test.

 !!!
 NOTE

-    Very usefull when used with ansible handlers to test the configuration.
+    It is very useful when used with Ansible handlers to test the configuration.

 ### Security